-- You will be part of a community of design researchers through the sense of a common understanding of issues affecting design thinking and its application.
+- You are part of a community of design researchers through the sense of a common understanding of issues affecting design thinking and its application.

-- Design Star will have a strong student voice – we consulted with students as part of our planning and our graduate researchers will play an important part in the organisation and future direction of the consortium.
+- Design Star has a strong student voice – we consulted with students as part of our planning and our graduate researchers will play an important part in the organisation and future direction of the consortium.